pau1tuck/gaql_validator/README.md

 - **Resource Validation**: Checks that the queried resource exists
 - **Field Validation**: Validates field names and their compatibility with operators
 - **Operator Validation**: Ensures operators are valid and compatible with the fields
+- **Auto-correction**: Automatically fixes common issues in invalid queries
 - **Format Utilities**: Provides utilities for formatting and building GAQL queries
-- **CLI Interface**: Includes a command-line tool for quick validations
+- **CLI Interface**: Includes a command-line tool for quick validations and fixes

 ## Installation